Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

 There comes a point where it's better to have command ships going out to visit systems on the jump gate network and hitting up shipyards and marketplaces - this initial information can help inform quests.

-This kind of behaviour can be tagged to the command ship - we set it to the asteroid WP and start doing surveys whilst polling systems.
+This kind of behaviour can be tagged to the command ship - we set it to the asteroid WP and start doing surveys whilst polling systems. currently this behaviour triggers after stage 3 has gotten one hauler, but I'm considering making it toggle.
+If we've strong surveys - explore.
+If surveys are weak, return.

+Our phase 2 behaviours need to be as follow:
+* Receive and fulfill / Survey (if a contract is in place, or surveys are weak)
+* Explore the gate network.

 This behaviour should ensure the following
 * All systems are in the DB